Let there be lights – and lasers – at Hogmanay tribute to 70th Festival

 Organisers say the city’s most spectacular “midnight moment” in the 24-year history of the festivities will be staged above the historic landmark as 75,000 revellers throng the city centre.

-An extra £90,000 is being ploughed into the capital’s celebrations from the Scottish Government to provide the curtain-raiser to the 70th anniversary of both the Edinburgh International Festival and Festival Fringe in 2017.
+An extra £90,000 is being ploughed into the capital’s celebrations from the Scottish Government to provide the curtain-raiser to the 70th anniversary of the Edinburgh International Festival, the Fringe and the film festival in 2017.

-The aim is to create a “showcase of the drama of Edinburgh’s history cityscape”.
+The aim is to create a “showcase of the drama of Edinburgh’s historic cityscape,” which will be broadcast to a global audience of more than a billion people.

+It is expected to reflect the origins of the city’s annual cultural events in 1947 when an arts festival was instigated to provide “a platform for the flowering of the human spirit” in the wake of the Second World War.

 Organisers of the Hogmanay festival say they aim to recall when “a beacon of enlightenment and creativity was lit, based on a profound belief in the power of culture to build international trust and understanding”.